Wabanaki Confederacy: British military campaign against New France

 The Mi'kmaq were among the first tribes to establish trade with European settlers and helped to establish a barter system along the coast.
 Settlers and natives communicated in a language that mixed French and Mikmawisimk.
-The Miꞌkmaq traded beaver, otter, marten, seal, moose, and deer furs with European settlers.
+The Mi'kmaq traded beaver, otter, marten, seal, moose, and deer furs with European settlers.
 The French missionary Chrestien Le Clercq complained that "they ridicule and laugh at the most sumptuous and magnificent of our buildings".

-In 1711 the Acadians joined the Wabanaki Confederacy, when Fort Anne was besieged.
+In 1711, the Acadians joined the Wabanaki Confederacy, when Fort Anne was besieged.
 The British proceeded to raid the coastal settlements, demanding an oath of allegiance from the Acadians.
-When British settlers encroached on the territory of the Abenaki, Penobscot, and the Passamaquoddy, these First Nations joined the Maliseet and the Miꞌkmaq in the Wabanaki Confederacy.
-In 1715 the Miꞌkmaq attacked fishing vessels off Sable Island.
-The Miꞌkmaq declared "the Lands are [ours] and [we] can make War and peace when [we] please".
+When British settlers encroached on the territory of the Abenaki, Penobscot, and the Passamaquoddy, these First Nations joined the Wolastoqiyik and the Mi'kmaq in the Wabanaki Confederacy.
+In 1715, the Mi'kmaq attacked fishing vessels off Sable Island.
+The Mi'kmaq declared "the Lands are [ours] and [we] can make War and peace when [we] please".
 The Wabanaki Confederacy did not fight under the leadership of a commander, but nevertheless implemented a strategy that was aimed to clear their land of intruders.
-Between 1722 and 1724 the Penobscot attacked Fort St. George four times, the Wabanakis attacked British colonial settlements along Kennebec River, while western Maine was attacked by the Pigwacket and the Amarascoggin.
+Between 1722 and 1724, the Penobscot attacked Fort St. George four times, the Wabanaki attacked British colonial settlements along Kennebec River, while western Maine was attacked by the Pigwacket and the Ammoscocongon.
 The Wabanaki Confederacy destroyed the Brunswick settlement as well as other British colonial settlements on the banks of the Androscoggin River.

 Prior to the Expulsion of the Acadians (1755–1764), the Acadians living in Nova Scotia largely refused to swear allegiance to the British Crown.
-When the Acadians in 1755 again refused to swear allegiance to the Crown, about 6,000 were deported to British North America, France and Louisiana.
+When the Acadians in 1755 again refused to swear allegiance to the Crown, about 12,000 were deported to British North America, France and Louisiana.
 Quebec was taken by the British in 1759 and the French government effectively lost all influence in North America.

 British rule

-The French were defeated by the British in 1753.
+The French were defeated by the British in 1763.
 The British colonial authorities marginalised Indigenous people as a matter of policy, because the Mi'kmaq had supported the French.
-13,000 Acadian settlers were evicted by the British and the land was occupied by settlers from New England, Britain and other European countries, including Ireland and Germany.
+13,000 Acadian settlers were evicted by the British and the land was occupied by settlers from New England, Britain, and other European countries, including Ireland and Germany.

 After 1783 and the end of the American Revolutionary War, Black Loyalists, freedmen from the British North American colonies, were resettled by the British in this historical territory.
-They had promised slaves freedom if they left their Patriot masters and joined the British.
+They had promised enslaved people freedom if they left their Patriot masters and joined the British.
 Three thousand freedmen were evacuated to Nova Scotia by British ships from the colonies after the war.

-Oppressive policies instituted by successive colonial and federal administrations against the Acadians, Black Canadians and Mi'kmaq people tended to force these peoples together as allies of necessity.
+Oppressive policies instituted by successive colonial and federal administrations against the Acadians, Black Canadians, and Mi'kmaq people tended to force these peoples together as allies of necessity.
 The colonial government declared the Wabanaki Confederacy forcibly disbanded in 1862.
 However the five Wabanaki nations still exist, continued to meet, and the Confederacy was formally re-established in 1993.